Lhotshampa: Language

 Lhotshampas speak Nepali as their first language.
-Samchi, Chirang and Geylegphug are southern dzongkhags that have a large Lhotshampa community where most people speak Nepali.
+Samchi, Chirang and Sarpang are southern dzongkhags that have a large Lhotshampa community where most people speak Nepali.
 In southern Bhutan, Nepali used to be taught in the school and was spoken and written in these areas.
 However, this changed during the 1980s when there was racial conflict between Nepali in Bhutan and Bhutanese.
 Since then, Nepali is only taught in the home and has become a spoken language in Bhutan.
 Thus, some Nepali speakers from southern Bhutan cannot read or write in Nepali.
 Currently, Nepali is the first language for most southern Bhutanese and most people use it in their home.
 Also, Nepali is most commonly used in school outside of the classes.

 Nepali in Bhutan is different in the rural areas and Thimphu.
 Also, some Nepali words are used differently in Bhutan than Nepali in Nepal.